AICP/vendor_aicp/docs/aicpInfo.md

 BUILD_WITHOUT_VENDOR := true
 ```

-Add if you want to exclude the aicp live wallpaper from your build because the device is too old to handle it well
+Add if you want to exclude the aicp live wallpaper from your build because the device is too old to handle it well:
 ```
 EXCLUDE_LIVE_WALLPAPER := true
 ```